Rushern Baker: Post-county executive career

 Since leaving office, Baker has run his own consulting firm, Baker Strategy Group.
 In July 2019, Senate President Thomas V. Miller Jr. appointed Baker to the University of Maryland Medical System board.
 During his tenure, Baker worked with the University of Maryland, College Park to establish the Elected Executive Leadership Program.
 He left the board 2021.

 In December 2024, after county executive Angela Alsobrooks resigned as county executive following her win in the 2024 United States Senate election in Maryland, Baker expressed interest in running in the 2025 Prince George's County executive special election.
 He officially entered the race on December 10, 2024.
 He was defeated by state's attorney Aisha Braveboy in the Democratic primary, placing second with 19.3% of the vote.
 Baker served on Braveboy's county executive transition team after she defeated Republican nominee Jonathan White in the general election in June 2025.

+In February 2026, Baker announced that he would run for Congress in Maryland's 5th congressional district, seeking to succeed Steny Hoyer, who is retiring.
+During his campaign, Baker pledged to support proposals to strengthen health care and medical research, support caregivers and veterans, and lower consumer costs.
+In June 2026, Baker joined fellow candidates Quincy Bareebe and Harry Dunn to criticize state delegate Adrian Boafo after AIPAC's United Democracy Project super PAC and pro-cryptocurrency super PAC Protect Progress spent nearly $8 million in independent expenditures boosting Boafo's campaign.
+Baker was defeated by Boafo in the Democratic primary election on June 23, 2026, placing fifth with 10.5 percent of the vote.